nilostolte/UTF-8/README.md

 when the cycle starts over.
 The number of blanks skipped is maintained (as explained above), in case an exact copy of the file is required.

-This word by word parsing method is focused on free style formats as we usually found in programming languages and text data file formats, thus being able to fit to any application using data in text or mixed file formats.
+This word by word parsing method is focused on free style formats as we usually find in programming languages and text data file formats, thus being able to fit to any application using data in text or mixed file formats.
 To avoid confusion with the UTF-8 encoding, the binary information is recommended to be dealt using escape sequences of ASCII characters.